mbforbes/website-3/README.md

 - [ ] try to re-fix tables (borders gone for the .markdown-body mw7 removal to get padding to work)
 - [ ] Show snippets when linking between posts
 - [ ] Constrain sketches to not go beyond width or height (see e.g., voxel material study)
+- [ ] Some kind of debug data to reliably turn path display for images on and off?
+Command line flag, data into cascade, ...?
+Right now changing and reloading the `.eleventy.js` file during a build is buggy.
 - [ ] new analytics
 - [ ] unified post view for studio
 - [ ] do we want TOC?